Here are five tips on how to promote your self-published book.

 So, always use images to promote your book and blog posts to encourage people to read your book.

 If you are spending more than an hour per day on social media trying to promote your books, stop!
 Limit your time and get back to writing a new book.

-If you really want to maximise your social media reach, but spend far less time in achieving it, you might want to consider making your blog more automated for social media posting and book promotion.
+If you really want to maximize your social media reach, but spend far less time in achieving it, you might want to consider automating your blog for social media posting and book promotion.